Grosvenor Turkish Bath Company Limited

 Thacker, Samuel John (20 shares) Surveyor

-Cottrill was to have lease from Sir John Kelk, Baronet, on completion of the Turkish Baths at 119 Buckingham Palace Road for 40 years from 25 December 1872 at an annual rent of £125.
+Lease: from Sir John Kelk, Baronet, was to be held by Cottrill on completion of the Turkish Baths at 119 Buckingham Palace Road for 40 years from 25 December 1872 at an annual rent of £125.

 Agreement: between William Cottrill and C W Isdell as Trustee for the Company (7 December) to purchase the premises at 119 Buckingham Palace Road and the 'Turkish Baths' lately erected there by William Cottrill, for £5,000 to be paid as to £4,500 cash and £500 in fully paid up shares.